Skip to main content

 • *2

 Conformance rate: We selected several properties and conducted a survey on the number of conforming items among the assessment items listed in the guidelines.
-In fiscal 2020, we significantly increased the assessment items to maintain and improve the quality of our property management in light of amendments to relevant laws as well as heightened thresholds for conformity.
+In fiscal year ended March 2021, we significantly increased the assessment items to maintain and improve the quality of our property management in light of amendments to relevant laws as well as heightened thresholds for conformity.

 • *3